ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2021-01-20-[Docker]-Docker-For-AI-Developers-Part-4.md

 ![](/assets/images/20210120/pic4.png)

 Since we have provided `--no browser` option, it won't automatically open the jupyter notebook server in the web browser.
-We copy and paste the one of the URL available in the output log to open the jupyter notebook.
+We copy and paste one of the URL available in the output log to open the jupyter notebook.
 The output in this case is:

  ![](/assets/images/20210120/pic5.png)